ACLs

 There are a few things to keep in mind when using ACLs, which are covered below.

 ACLs operate using Principals, which are entities capable of being authenticated by the Authorizer.
-In the context of WarpStream agents, clients authenticate as a specific principal by utilizing either SASL or mTLS authentication.
+In the context of WarpStream agents, clients authenticate as a specific principal by using either SASL or mTLS authentication.

-With SASL, the principal is identified by the assigned username(prefixed with ccun_
+With SASL, the principal is identified by one of the three following:

 With mTLS, the principal is identified from the Distinguished Name(DN) from the client TLS certificate.
 To use a custom principal, view the mutual TLS authentication page.
 Importantly, note that mTLS ACL principals don't have to be identified using a valid cluster credential username(ccun_...